Local alpha-removal strength in the mean-field approximation: Conclusion

-Instead of using $P_\alpha^0(\vecr)$, we can also interpret the experimental trend using ${\cal S}_\alpha^0(\vecr)$ together with the development of the neutron skin.
-Since knocking out the alpha particle is allowed only in the low-density region, the local alpha strength ${\cal S}_\alpha^0(\vecr)$ with $r>R_c$ is relevant to the cross section.
-The critical radius $R_c$ is determined by the critical density $\rho_c$ as $\rho(R_c)=\rho_c$. $R_c$ must be an increasing function of the neutron number because the neutron radius increases.
-Therefore, although ${\cal S}_\alpha^0(\vecr)$ is universal in the Sn isotopes, ${\cal S}_\alpha^0(R_c)$ decreases as a function of the neutron number.
+It is also possible to explain the experimental trend using the universal character of ${\cal S}_\alpha^0(\vecr)$ in the surface region together with the development of the neutron skin.
+Since the absorption of the $\alpha$ particle is strong, the knockout reaction is allowed only in the low-density region.
+This means that the radial value $r$ of the region probed by the $\alpha$-knockout reaction is an increasing function of the neutron number.
+Therefore, the ${\cal S}_\alpha^0(\vecr)$ values relevant to the knockout cross section decrease with the neutron number.
+This naturally explains the experimental data.

+To identify the $\alpha$ cluster, Ref.~\cite{KHME22} proposed criteria combining the localization function with the compactness of the density localization.
+It may be useful for light deformed nuclei which show a prominent density localization.
+Apparently, the Sn isotopes in the present study satisfy none of these criteria; the ground states are spherical and show no density localization.
+On the other hand, the calculated local $\alpha$-removal strength to the ground state shows a surface peak structure and indicates the importance of the pair density.
+Since the pair density dominates over the normal density in the nuclear surface region, the last term of Eq.~(\ref{eq:S_updown}) should play a crucial role in the surface $\alpha$ formation.

-The local alpha strength in the present approximations can be calculated with a single state.
-Therefore, with a proper choice of the mean-field Hamiltonian, it can be evaluated in a time-dependent manner with the time-dependent density functional theory (TDDFT).
+The local $\alpha$-removal strength in the present approximations can be calculated with a single state.
+In other words, the states in the residual nucleus are not constructed explicitly.
+Therefore, with a proper choice of the mean-field Hamiltonian, it can be evaluated in a time-dependent manner with the time-dependent density-functional theory (TDDFT).
 Recently, the nuclear TDDFT calculations have been renovated to include the pair density \cite{ASC08,Eba10,SBMR11,Has12,ENI14,HS16,MSW17}.
-It is of significant interest to investigate the alpha-particle formation probability during nuclear reactions, such as heavy-ion reactions, fusion, and fission.
+It is of significant interest to investigate the $\alpha$-particle formation probability during nuclear reactions, such as heavy-ion reactions, fusion, and fission.